JasonYan1030/DATA_641_HW3_Comparative-Analysis-of-RNN-Architectures-for-Sentiment-Classification/README.md

 ```

 Then it will run the code.
 Here, if you plan to run the code, please delete the "evaluation_summary" table in the result/ folder and all the plots in the result/plots/ folder before.

+## Output file

+In the output you will have 2 things:

+1. in results/ folder, you will have a table named with "evaluation_summary" in .csv form which holds the result as mentioned in the homework 3 requirement. each row will looks like:

+Architecture,Activation,Optimizer,Sequence_Length,Gradient_Clip,Accuracy,F1_Score,Avg_Epoch_Time(s),Total_Train_Time(s)

+2. In results/plots/ folder, it will have a total of 216 graphs, which we have a plot of training loss versus epochs graph for each combinations of parameters and architecture.
+Also, it has a graph of Accuracy & F1 versus Sequence length for every combination of parameters and architecture except the sequence length.